 Galerie-Boutique Le Flâneur

 Just around the corner from kite central, the studio of Pierrette Molaison (artist’s name, Arthure) is situated in the basement of Le Flâneur tea shop and boutique.
-Her collection of Spécemins Madeleiniens: local businesspeople, sea captains, fishermen and entrepreneurs, immortalized as dolls or paintings (sometimes both), offers a very deep, personal insight into the life and culture of the islanders.
+Her collection of Spécemins Madeleines: local businesspeople, sea captains, fishermen and entrepreneurs, immortalised as dolls or paintings (sometimes both), offers a profound, personal insight into the life and culture of the islanders.